briankeane/simpleNodeServerCourse/3-Require.md

 console.log(require('./nameCaller.js'));
 ```

 Now running `node example.js` should print the line 'this is a string.'

-Since we stored 'this is a string' in 'module.exports,' we exposed it to the rest of the node app.
+Since 'this is a string' is what we stored in 'module.exports,' that string is what gets exposed to the other modules.